ricardofariaromero/happiness_index_dashboard/README.md

 ## Credits

-All code and development performed by [Ricardo Faría](https://www.linkedin.com/in/ricardo-e-faria-romero/?locale=en_US)
+All code and development performed by [Ricardo Faría](https://www.linkedin.com/in/ricardo-e-faria-romero/?locale=en_US) and Rocío Masullo.